 The Halifax Amateur Radio Club (H.A.R.C.), VE1FQ, has a long history dating back to its inception in 1933 and is one of the oldest amateur radio clubs in Canada.

 HARC provides a forum for the exchange of ideas and information related to radio communications and technical experimentation.
 Ham radio provides an alternative means of communication during natural disasters and other emergencies.

 HARC can provide communications facilities to aid government agencies in times of crisis.
 This fulfills amateur radio's legislated mandate to provide public service communication.

 HARC allows people interested in amateur radio many opportunities for fellowship and projects of many types.

-HARC’s next monthly meeting will take place Wednesday, 20 June, 2018 in the new Harc Club station in Hammonds Plains.
+HARC’s Pizza gathering will take place Wednesday, 18 July, 2018 in the new Harc Club station in Hammonds Plains.

 A special thanks to Paul (N0NBH) for giving permission to post these solar indices on the HARC website.

 The Parks & Historic Sites On The Air project is seeking help from a couple programmers

 Parks & Historic Sites On The Air ( www.cnpota.ca ) is a brain child of several Hams in the Halifax area who want to duplicate the American Parks theme of two years ago, only for Canada.
 We need assistance of a couple programmers Below is a description of what is needed.